AdobeDocs/experience-manager-65.fr-FR/help/forms/using/admin-help/review-usage-rights-pdf-file.md

 ---
-title: Vérification des droits d’utilisation d’un fichier PDF
+title: Consulter les droits d’utilisation d’un fichier PDF
 seo-title: Review the usage rights of a PDF file
 description: Découvrez comment consulter les droits d’utilisation d’un fichier PDF.
 seo-description: Learn how to review the usage rights of a PDF file.